janhampe/Simulated-Annealing/README.md

 genlib file: Path to genlib file defining the gates that were used to create the verilog file

 verilog file: Path to verilog file describing the input

+cost function: Function with which to compute the wire costs.
+Options are hwpl (half-perimeter wire length), mcl (monotone chain length) and star (star length).

 chip width: Size of chip in x-dimension